ChrisLTD/ChrisLTD.com/_posts/2014-04-02-angularjs-rails4.md

 [^beryllium]: Big thanks to [Beryllium Work](http://blog.berylliumwork.com/2013/07/tips-on-rails-4-assets-compression-with.html) for the fix.

 [^jquery]: If you’re using jQuery, Rails built-in [helper](https://github.com/rails/jquery-ujs/) will do this automatically.

+[^turbofix]: Thanks for fiedl and skalb on [StackOverflow](http://stackoverflow.com/a/15488920/648844) for the Turbolinks fix.